Sergey Aleynikov: Federal prosecution and acquittal

 In December 2010, Aleynikov had a jury trial in the United States District Court for the Southern District of New York.
 Certain trial proceedings were not public.
 On December 10, he was convicted of the remaining two counts, including theft of trade secrets and transportation of stolen property.
 Later, he was sentenced to 97 months (8 years) in prison, three years of supervised release following his prison sentence, and a $12,500 fine, despite the recommendation of the Federal Probation Service of suggesting a 24 month (2 years) sentence.

 Three weeks before sentencing, Aleynikov was incarcerated on request of the government, as he was judged to be more of a flight risk after separating from his wife.

 In March 2011, Aleynikov appealed the conviction, asking the Second Circuit to review the District Court's decision denying his original motion to dismiss the indictment for failure to state a claim.

 On February 16, 2012, the United States Court of Appeals for the Second Circuit heard oral argument on his appeal and, later that day, unanimously ordered his conviction reversed and a judgment of acquittal entered, with opinion to follow.
 Aleynikov was released from custody the next morning.

 On April 11, 2012, Dennis Jacobs, Chief Judge of the United States Court of Appeals, published a unanimous decision in a written opinion stating:

-In the course of these events, Aleynikov has spent a year in prison for crimes he did not commit, has divorced, has lost his savings, and, according to his lawyer, "[his] life has been all but ruined" as a result.
+By this time, Aleynikov had divorced and lost his savings.
+According to his lawyer, his life had been "all but ruined" as a result of his incarceration.

 The government did not seek reconsideration of the Second Circuit's ruling, thus ending federal action against Aleynikov.

 Later, on December 18, 2012, the Congress enhanced the 1996 Economic Espionage Act, in order to cover similar acts in future rulings, in a law referred to as the "Theft of trade secrets clarification act of 2012".